Halezmarie/Halezmarie.github.io/_posts/2020-08-30-why_i_decided_to_become_a_software_engineer.markdown

 ![](https://media.giphy.com/media/vQqeT3AYg8S5O/giphy.gif)

-As a teacher, I've been telling my students that they are capable of doing whatever they set their mind to.It turns out that the saying is true as well for Ms. Grassi, who knew?
+As a teacher, I've been telling my students that they are capable of doing whatever they set their mind to.
+It turns out that the saying is true as well for Ms. Grassi, who knew?
 I've always been considered "tech savvy" amongst my friends and family members, but I didn't think I could do anything like this.
 So now I am no longer gaming in my free time, I am coding.
 Oddly enough, I am satisfied with that because I am gradually making a career change that I believe is my calling.

 Until next time!